biojppm/rapidyaml/README.md

 ```bash
 git clone --recursive https://github.com/biojppm/rapidyaml
 ```
+Take care to use the `--recursive` flag to force git to clone the submodules as well.
+If you omit `--recursive`, after cloning you will have to do `git submodule init` and ` submodule update` to ensure the submodules are checked out.

 Next, you can either use ryml as a cmake subdirectory or build and install to a directory of your choice.
 Currently [cmake](https://cmake.org/) is required for using ryml; we recommend a recent cmake version, at least 3.13.